 - Food Allergies

 Cats that have food allergies can also experience diarrhea as one of the symptoms.
 Many pet parents often confuse food allergies with food intolerance.
 Food allergy is different since it involves the activation of the cat’s immune system.
 Certain food molecules that should not pass through the intestinal wall pass anyway.
 As such, antibodies attack these molecules and lead to a number of manifestations that we now associate with allergies.
 One of these is diarrhea.
+Head over to our review of hypoallergenic cat food for more alternatives.

 - Side Effects of Medications